the-teachingRSE-project/competencies/competencies.md

       less aware of key practices. &
-    Has stronger ingrained focus on team-based \gls{PM} and development methodologies, resulting in higher quality, more reusable code.& Should offer training and other resources in core topics to support individual developers.
+    Has stronger ingrained focus on team-based \gls{PM} and development methodologies, resulting in higher quality, more reusable code.& Should offer training and other resources in core topics to support individual RSEs.
       Should have research software guidance/policies that provide advice.\\
     \hline
     %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%